albagon/ny-diner/README.md

 ### Backend

-The `./backend` directory contains a completed Flask server with a complete set of endpoints.
+The `./backend` directory contains a complete Flask-SQLAlchemy server with a set of endpoints.
 Auth0 has been integrated for authentication.

 [View the README.md within ./backend for more details.](./backend/README.md)